-In the past, food was not as readily available as it is today, so as humans, we’ve already evolved to be able to survive (and thrive) without food for extended periods of time.
-It can also give your body a welcome break from the process of digestion.
+In the past, food was not as readily available as it is today, so as humans, we’ve already evolved to be able to survive (and still thrive) without food for extended periods of time.
+It can also give the body a welcome break from the process of digestion.

-Not only is intermittent fasting completely safe, (as long as you’re otherwise well-nourished and eat well when you aren’t fasting), it typically can be much easier than you think.
+Not only can intermittent fasting be completely safe, (as long as you’re a generally healthy individual and follow IF guidelines correctly), it typically can be much easier than you think.
 In fact, you’ve probably already done it before without realizing… for instance if you ate dinner then slept in the next day and didn’t eat until lunchtime.

-While most people think they need to eat every few hours to feel good and energized, the body typically adjusts pretty well to a fasting schedule – with many people reporting that they feel less hungry, and more energetic while fasting.
+While most people think they need to eat every few hours to feel good and energized, the body can typically adjust pretty well to a fasting schedule – with many people reporting that they feel less hungry, and more energetic while fasting.

 Intermittent Fasting Benefits